narupanta/PyAeroSweepDoc/docs/index.md

-# Welcome to MkDocs
+# Welcome to PyAeroSweep

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+## About
+PyAeroSweep is a multi-functional tool that performs aerodynamic sweeps of airfoils and wings using high-fidelity CFD methods.

 ## Commands